JustinYSJSU/ValorantBot/README.md

 # ValorantBot
 A Discord bot that gives information about VALORANT, including agents, maps, and weapons.

+Developed with Python and hosted online with Replit

 Note: This is a personal project.
 The bot is not available for public use.

 # Goal